Ayush4816/machine-learning-models/README.md

 2. Sources
    Created by: Sérgio Moro (ISCTE-IUL), Paulo Cortez (Univ.
 Minho) and Paulo Rita (ISCTE-IUL) @ 2014

-3. Past Usage:

-  The full dataset (bank-additional-full.csv) was described and analyzed in:

-  S. Moro, P. Cortez and P. Rita.
-A Data-Driven Approach to Predict the Success of Bank Telemarketing.
-Decision Support Systems (2014), doi:10.1016/j.dss.2014.03.001.
-4. The zip file includes two datasets:

-      1) bank-additional.csv with 10% of the examples (4119), randomly selected from bank-additional-full.csv.
+3. bank-additional.csv with 10% of the examples (4119), randomly selected from bank-additional-full.csv.

- The binary classification goal is to predict if the client will subscribe a bank term deposit (variable y).
+4. The binary classification goal is to predict if the client will subscribe a bank term deposit (variable y).

 5. Number of Instances: 41188 for bank-additional-full.csv